abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 **Task 9:** What are the initial and terminal object of the category of small categories.

-If you remember the concepts of initial and terminal objects from the category of sets $Set$, you can prove that they are the same for the category of categories $Cat$
+If you remember the concepts of initial and terminal objects from the category of sets $Set$, you will find out that they are basically the same for the category of categories $Cat$

-The initial object in $Set$ is the empty set, the initial category is the empty category.
+The initial object in $Set$ is the empty set, the initial category in $Cat$ is the empty category.
 The unique functor from the empty category to any other category is the same --- the functor which maps nothing to nothing.

-The terminal object in $Set$ is the one-element set, the terminal category is the category $1$, which has one object and just the identity morphism.
+The terminal object in $Set$ is the one-element set, the terminal category in $Cat$ is the category $1$, which has one object and no morphisms other than identity.
 The unique functor from any object to the terminal object is the functor that maps all objects to the only object and all morphisms to the only morphism.

 ---